Are you looking for the perfect gift? This DIY calendar is a super cute way to remember the special occasions of your favorite people.

 - Removable Stencils

 - Painter Pyramids (Everyone needs a set of these)

 Step 1) Spray all of the paint sticks with brown spray paint.
 Let dry.

 Step 2) Spray all but 3 of the brown paint sticks in white spray paint.
 Let dry.

 Step 3) Spray the other 3 paint sticks in an alternate color.
 These will be used for anniversaries.

 Step 4) Cut all of the painted sticks into 1″ lengths.
-Note: Paint all of the stick prior to cutting.
+Note: Paint all of the sticks prior to cutting.
 I cut this unpainted stick purely for demonstration while I was impatiently waiting for my painted ones to dry.
 LOL

 Step 5) Touch up the cut edges with the white spray paint.
-Let dry
+Let dry.

 Step 6) Using a sanding block or 220-grit sandpaper, sand the edges of the paint stick squares.
 This will soften the corners and expose some of the brown paint from underneath.